Web MCP Protocol Explained: How AI Agents Will Interact with Websites

 Web MCP is still in an early, actively developing state.
 Based on the early tester preview, there are some known areas where the system currently faces challenges:

-- Add-to-cart interactions - occasional failures during the cart addition process
+• Add-to-cart interactions, occasional failures during the cart addition process

-- Dynamic content that loads asynchronously - pages with heavy JavaScript-rendered content need careful implementation
+• Dynamic content that loads asynchronously, pages with heavy JavaScript-rendered content need careful implementation

 Important Note: Web MCP is in early preview as of early 2026.
 Tool names, attributes, and specific functions described in this guide reflect the current preview state and may change before the official public release planned for the end of 2026.

-Best Practices for Implementing Web MCP
+Best Practices for Implementing Web MCP: What Developers and SEOs Must Know

 1. Use Standardized Tool Names

 Web MCP uses specific, standardized tool naming conventions.
 You cannot invent your own creative names.
 For example, the tool for creating a new event must be named create_event (with an underscore).
 Using "createNewEvent" or "makeEvent" will break compatibility.
-Always refer to the official Web MCP specification for the correct tool name format.

 2. Provide Complete, Unambiguous Input Options

+This is perhaps the most important best practice.
 AI agents need clear, finite options - not open-ended ranges that require guessing.

-bookingTime: { type: 'string', description: 'Preferred time between 6:00 PM and 10:00 PM' }
+Problematic Schema: bookingTime: { type: 'string', description: 'Preferred time between 6:00 PM and 10:00 PM' }

-Correct approach - use an enum of specific available slots:
+Correct approach - providing specific available slots:

-bookingTime: { type: 'string', enum: ['6:00 PM', '6:30 PM', '7:00 PM', '7:30 PM', '8:00 PM', '8:30 PM', '9:00 PM', '9:30 PM'], description: 'Select an available booking slot' }
+Better Schema: bookingTime: { type: 'string', enum: ['6:00 PM', '6:30 PM', '7:00 PM', '7:30 PM', '8:00 PM', '8:30 PM', '9:00 PM', '9:30 PM'], description: 'Select an available booking slot'}

 3. Provide Maximum Context in Tool Descriptions

 The more context you provide in tool descriptions, the better AI agents perform.
-Don't write vague descriptions like "Search tool".
+Do not write vague descriptions like "Search tool".
 Write informative ones like: "Search the product catalog by keyword, category, or brand.
 Returns up to 20 results sorted by relevance, including product name, price, availability, and direct product URL."

 4. Plan Your State Transitions